moutella/joycon2mouse/README.md

 If the program crashes, it means it couldn't connect to your joycon, often caused by:
 1. Disconnecting and connecting in a short amount of time.
 Fix - Wait a little before reconnecting them
 2. Pairing through a button press - this never works, please use the Sync button as directed by the program

+Recently, GYRO/ACCEL data has been found, alongside some other stuff.
+A new patch will soon come out that'll talk with this data and turn it into mouse input.
+Why?
+Simple answer: VGAMEPAD SUCKS!!!
+So if we want a better solution, we need to find a better ALTERNATIVE.
+That alternative may not even work with python AT ALL.
+So, until a decent alternative is found, an option will be there to enable this feature.
 ---

 ## DEPENDENCIES